Elisar von Kupffer: Career

-In 1895 he published Leben und Liebe (Life and Love), a book of poetry.
-In autumn of that year he moved to Berlin to study at the Berlin Art Academy and moved in with Mayer.
-The following year, he left Agnes and wrote the dramas Der Herr der Welt (Master of the World), and Irrlichter (Wisps) as well as three one-act plays.
+In 1895, his first collection of poetry, Leben und Lieben (Life and Love), was published in Munich by Verlag Akropolis.
+Later in 1895, Kupffer settled in Berlin, where he attended lectures in history, ethnography, economics and art history.
+In 1896 wrote the dramas Der Herr der Welt (Master of the World), and Irrlichter (Wisps) as well as three one-act plays.
 In 1897 he published the anthology Ehrlos (Infamous, or Dishonorable).

 Mayer graduated in 1897 and they travelled throughout Italy, Sicily, Southern France and Geneva before returning to Berlin.
 They spent the summer in Thuringia and Heiligendamm and went back to Italy in 1899.
 Early next year, Adolf Brand published Kupffer's influential anthology of homoerotic literature, Lieblingminne und Freundesliebe in der Weltliteratur (roughly, "Love of Favourites and Love Between Friends in World Literature".
 Lieblingminne is a neologism created by Kupffer).
 The anthology was researched and created, in part, as a protest against the imprisonment of Oscar Wilde in England.
 It was reprinted in 1995.